liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 ![Figure 13.15: The image in this figure is the medium sized option.](../../images/shopping-item-image2.png)

 As products are added, they are listed in the Items section of the portlet.
 If the item you just created needs to go into one of your new categories or subcategories, you can assign it to the category by editing the item.
 Choose the *Select* button (next to the *Remove* button), and this displays a dialog box listing all the shop categories.

-![Figure 13.16: To put an item in a category, edit the item and choose *Select* to see the available categories.](../../images/shopping-select-categories.png)

 Choose the desired category from the list to relocate the item to its new location.
 Notice how the breadcrumbs reflect this change in the item form.

-![Figure 13.17: When an item moves into a category, the breadcrumb navigation updates accordingly.](../../images/shopping-item-breadcrumb-change.png)
+For a tutorial on categories, breadcrumbs, and item relocation, visit the *Moving a Link* section in this chapter.

 You can make changes to any item through *Actions* &rarr; *Edit*.
 Finding an item is easy, using the *Search* function.